News from Around the State

-Today we bring you a mix of news from around the state from 1915.
+Every once in awhile, we like to bring you a mix of news from around the state.
+Today we’re looking at this period of time in 1915.

-Near Burnstad, in south-central North Dakota, Tully Williams, a well-known farmer and stockman, suffered a freak accident.
-He was cleaning his barn one morning, and when he had his wagon loaded with manure, he drove it from the barn, but when the wagon passed over the doorsill, Williams became trapped between the wagon seat and the doorframe.
-He somehow got free and back to his house, where his hired man found him “in a helpless condition” hours later.
+Near Burnstad, in south-central North Dakota, a well-known farmer and stockman named Tully Williams suffered a freak accident.
+He was cleaning his barn about 11 o’clock in the morning, and when he had his wagon loaded with manure, he began driving out of the barn.
+When the wagon passed over the doorsill, the space between the wagon seat and the top of the doorframe was too low, and Williams was crushed between the seat and the doorframe.
+He somehow got free and back to his house, where his hired man found him “in a helpless condition” about two hours later.

-And from Fort Yates, there was news of a recent wedding.
+News out of Fort Yates included news of a recent wedding officiated by Father Bernard at the Catholic Church.
 The story read, “Both the parties are popular young Indian people of Bullhead district.”
-Their names were particularly wonderful, Rose High Cat and Harry Poor Dog.
+Their names were particularly wonderful...
+Rose High Cat and Harry Poor Dog.

 And at Fortuna, in the northwest corner of the state, it was reported that Joseph Buckley-DeWitt had found his mother after an eleven-year search.
-Joe’s father died when he was two, and he had been sent to an orphanage.
-Joe had found his mother and a brother in Alexandria, MN.
+Joe’s father died in St. Paul when he was two, and he and his brother had been sent to an orphanage.
+He was later transferred to Jamestown, where a Lewis DeWitt adopted him.
+Joe found his mother and brother in Alexandria, MN.

 Dakota Datebook written by Merry Helm